deepanshu96/Path_planning/README.md

 * The car stays in its lane except for time between lane changing.
 * The car was smoothly able to change its lanes.

+> Below is the readme from udacity project repo.

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program